A Rite of Passage Experience for

 Middle School Families

-“This experience is life-changing.”
+“This experience is

--Anthony, Denver, CO.
+-Anthony Denver, CO.

 TYRVING (pronounced “tier-ving”) is a rite of passage experience for middle school families—shared between a youth and a parent or trusted adult, at home or in small community groups.

-From September through May, families move through a structured seasonal journey, intentionally marking the transition from childhood into adolescence before the moment passes.
+Over the course of one school year, from September through May, families move through a structured seasonal journey, intentionally marking the transition from childhood into adolescence before the moment passes.

 It doesn’t add more to your schedule.